meinradandermatt/livingdocs-design-boilerplate/README.md

 }
 ```

-This is an example configuration of a paragraph component that uses the `dropcap` componentProperty so the user can check a checkbox in the user interface if they want to have a dropcap at the beginning of their paragraph.
+This is an example configuration of a paragraph component that uses the `dropcap` componentProperty.
+This will automatically add a checkbox to the user inteface so the user can select if they want to have a dropcap at the beginning of their paragraph.

 ```html
 <script type="ld-conf">